CloudLabs-Samples/EduLabs/DataScience/JupyterNotebook-linux/Exercise 3: Execute Jupyter Notebooks with Python.md

 ### Task 1: Execute Jupyter Notebooks with Python

-1. In the Jupyter lab, in the left pane, Navigate to **Pytorch** folder.
+1. In the Jupyter lab, in the left pane, Navigate to the **Pytorch** folder.

    ![](../images/pytorch.png)